 1. Open the Code Optimization model.
 This model is configured for the STM32F4-Discovery target.
 The objective is to create a PIL block out of the FIR subsystem running on the STM32F4-Discovery board.
 The FIR subsystem contains a 64-tap FIR filter.
 This model uses the single-precision floating point data type to fully take advantage of the floating point unit of the STM32F4xx processor.

-3. You can enable PIL from Configuration Parameters > All Parameters by searching for Create block and select PIL from the drop-down as shown below:
+4. You can enable PIL from Configuration Parameters > Code Generation > Verification > Create block and select PIL.

 Alternatively you can enable PIL for Code Optimization model through running set_param('stm32f4discovery_cmsis_crl','CreateSILPILBlock','PIL') from MATLAB command window.

 In this example, the serial communication interface is selected and the COM port corresponding to the USB TTL-232 cable (COM28) is specified in the COM port edit box.
-Refer to Task 1 of the Code Verification and Validation with PIL and External Mode example for more information on selecting the PIL communication interface.
+Refer to Task 1 of the Code Verification and Validation with PIL and Monitoring and Tuning example for more information on selecting the PIL communication interface.

-6. Create a PIL block for the FIR subsystem by following Task 1 - Step 3 of the Code Verification and Validation with PIL and External Mode example.
+7. Create a PIL block for the FIR subsystem by following Task 1 - Step 3 of the Code Verification and Validation with PIL and Monitoring and Tuning example.

-7. Run a PIL simulation by following Task 1 - Step 4 of the Code Verification and Validation with PIL and External Mode example.
+8. Run a PIL simulation by following Task 1 - Step 4 of the Code Verification and Validation with PIL and Monitoring and Tuning example.

 This example shows you how to inspect the execution profiling results collected during the PIL simulation.